Mom’s Pumpkin Bread from Scratch

 • Grease and flour three 8 1/2” x 4 ½” loaf pans or use a cooking spray with flour in it.

-• In a very large bowl, add eggs and gently whisk.
-Mix in sugar, pumpkin and oil.
+• In a very large bowl, gently whisk the eggs.
+Mix in sugar, pumpkin, and oil.

 • In a separate large bowl, mix together all Bowl Two ingredients (don’t add chocolate chips).

-• Mix the Flour Mixture into the Pumpkin mixture just until combined, being careful not to overmix.
-Fold in chocolate chips.
-Evenly divide batter between 3 loaf pans.
+• Mix the Flour Mixture into the Pumpkin Mixture just until combined, being careful not to overmix.
+Fold in the chocolate chips.
+Evenly divide the batter between 3 loaf pans.

-• Bake at 325 degrees F for 65 – 75 minutes or until toothpick comes out clean.
-Let bread cool on wire rack for 10 minutes then remove bread from pans.
-Let bread cool completely on wire rack before slicing.
+• Bake at 325°F for 65 – 75 minutes or until a toothpick comes out clean.
+Let the bread cool on a wire rack for 10 minutes, then remove the bread from the pans.
+Let the bread cool completely on a wire rack before slicing.

 Notes